jewettaij/visfd/doc/doc_filter_mrc.md

 is optional.
 I use it in this example because we are searching for ribosomes, so we want to restrict our search to blobs which lie *inside* the cell.
+*(Note: Extra care must be taken if your image contains ice, gold fiducial markers, or other extremely dark objects which can throw the detector off.
+You can usually reduce the severity of this problem by including the "-cl -0.4 0.4" argument to clip these extreme voxel brightnesses.)*

 Note: